 You see, Bethany Heck, a graphic designer that focuses primarily on web design, is the proprietor of Eephus League Baseball.
+Graphic designing is a creative job on this site.
+Apart from making sites engaging, he makes the whole project interesting with his creativity.
 A project that grew from her work at Auburn University and eventually found its way to Kickstarter to provide the world with a simple, clean, and easy way to bring basic record keeping back into focus.

 I knew I wanted to do a baseball project and I started gathering visual inspiration and breaking down my favorite aspects of the game.
 I settled on the unifying theme of “minutiae”; the special things that spring up around the game of baseball, and I started planning out the website and wrote and illustrated a small book to go along with it.
 I decided last minute that a scorebook would be a nice thing to add on to the project and I really wanted to make another physical object to go along with the site.